 DREAM’s holistic youth development programs address the needs of youth 12-25 years old in four key areas: sexual and reproductive health; job training, life skills and entrepreneurship; university scholarships; and music education.

-Let’s talk about it.
-Unplanned pregnancy and risky sexual behavior are a direct result of a lack knowledge about sexual health and relationships.
-The Deportes para la Vida, Unica and Luchadores por el Cambio programs work with groups of youth and adolescent males and females using sports, games, and peer leaders to encourage healthy decision making.
+Why does the Dominican Republic have the highest teen pregnancy rate in Latin America?
+Unplanned pregnancy and risky sexual behavior are a direct result of a lack of knowledge about sexual health and relationships.
+The Deportes para la Vida, Unica and Luchadores por el Cambio programs work with groups of youth and adolescent males and females using sports, games, and peer to peer youth leadership to encourage healthy decision-making.
 Click here to learn more.

-Nearly 1/3 of Dominican youth are unemployed and this alarming statistic is a result of high drop-out rates and a lack of key skills.
+High drop-out rates and a lack of key skills have led to a disproportionate number of out of school and unemployed youth.
 The A Ganar program equips youth with job training, life skills, and the entrepreneurial abilities necessary to secure a job or return to school.
 The DREAM network of partners and supporting businesses offers both internships and opportunities that can keep youth off the streets and actively participating in a future of responsible employment.
 Click here to learn more.

-Dominican culture and music go hand in hand, but few programs exist for students to study music and develop their creative talents.
-The Music Education program trains students in contemporary music and hosts the iASO Bachata Academy, supporting the development of future musicians and local talent.
+Academic based programs work best when complimented by more creative pursuits.
+The Music Education program trains students in contemporary music and hosts the iASO Bachata Academy, the only of its kind.
 Click here to learn more.

-Less than half of college-age students enroll in university, and cost of attendance is a primary factor.
-In collaboration with key donors, qualified students receive more than 30 full and partial university scholarships as well as a variety of skill-building workshops to help them succeed in their degree programs.
+Once a DREAMer works his or her way through the myriad of programs, then what?
+In collaboration with key donors, qualified students receive 24 full and partial university scholarships as well as a variety of skill-building workshops to help them succeed in their degree programs.